AArmias/MCS/README.md

 ---------------------

-Now we should have all the necessary base work done and one can move on to see what our salt state looks like and does it work?
+Now we should have all the necessary base work done and one can move on to see what our salt state looks like and does it work.

 ## Salt state - init.sls